AU-Biocommons/genome-annotation/README.md

-# genome-annotation
+# Genome Annotation
 Australian Biocommons Genome Annotation (Apollo).
+The purpose of this repo is to **`Automate`** the installation of all required software and its dependencies in an Apollo VM using Ansible.

 # Ansible